djing-admin/djing/README.md

         djing:table                Create a new metric (table) class djing:field                Create a new custom field
         djing:card                 Create a new custom card
+        djing:tool                 Create a new custom tool
+        djing:resource-tool        Create a new custom resource tool
 ```

 ## Customization